 The plants are pruned to two buds, the graft is covered with red paraffin which is a natural protector (do not eliminate the red wax) and with the roots cut out.

-So, the plants that Viveros Barber sends are ready to be planted without having to perform any previous operation.
+So, the plants that Barber Nurseries sends are ready to be planted without having to perform any previous operation.
 Although, depending on the planting system we use, the roots must be trimmed.

-It depends a lot on the climate and soil conditions, fertilizers, irrigation and the "caretaker" of the plants.
+It depends a lot on the conditions of climate and soil, subscribers, irrigation and the "caretaker" of the plants.

-Under normal conditions, you will obtain the first grapes 18 months after planting.
+Under normal conditions, you will get the first grapes 18 months after planting.